marytet/DataAnalystPortfolio/README.md

 # Data Analyst Portfolio

-Hi everyone!
-Nice to meet you here :)

-My name is Maryna, and this is my repository that I have created to share my skills in Data Analysis field.
-My portfolio in the updating process, I am adding and improving my oldest projects and working on my latest ones.

-If you have any questions, you can contact me via [LinkedIn](https://www.linkedin.com/in/marina-tetelbaum-pekh/) and I will answer each of them.
+Hello and welcome to my data analysis portfolio!
+My name is Maryna, and I'm a junior data analyst with a passion for exploring and interpreting data to uncover insights and make informed decisions.

+This repository is where I showcase my data analysis skills through a range of projects that I've worked on.
+From cleaning and wrangling data to visualizing trends and patterns, I'm constantly improving my skills and learning new techniques to stay ahead of the curve.

+As you browse my portfolio, you'll find examples of my work that demonstrate my proficiency in programming languages such as Python and R, as well as tools like SQL and Tableau.
+Whether you're interested in exploring customer behavior, predicting sales trends, or analyzing marketing campaigns, I'm confident that my skills can help you achieve your goals.

+So please take a look around and feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/marina-tetelbaum-pekh/) if you have any questions or would like to discuss a potential project.
+I look forward to hearing from you!

 Enjoy!